StillNotWorking/LMS-helper-script/README.md

 With this script all dependencies, binary and configuration files to make both Squeezelite and CamillaDSP up running on a fresh RPi-OS install.
 **Intended for RPi-OS Lite 64 bit** with user `pi` https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp
+### squeezetoggle.sh
+Restart Squeezelite with alternative configuration.
+Here used to toogle Squeezelite output between sound cards or loopback devices, e.g CamillaDSP loopback device and USB DAC.
+See custom menus on how to run script from Material Skin.
+### materialskin
+[Add custom menus to Material Skin to run bash commands on local and remote computers]https://github.com/StillNotWorking/LMS-helper-script/tree/main/materialskin
 ### mountdrive.sh
 let user easily add USB storage devices to RPi-OS by listing detected devices and automatically configure <i>fstab</i> for item selected by user for instant access.
 Drive (*partition*) will then mount automatic at next boot.<sup>1</sup>
 ### mountdrive-0.0.3_all.deb